dalarson/ids/report.md

 ### Clients

 We have created three basic web clients in order to generate legitimate traffic across our bridge.
 These clients are configured with a script `client.sh` for making requests to the web server.
-The script makes a signin request to the entered host and stores the received cookie.
+The script makes a signin request to the entered port number and stores the received cookie.
 The command is as follows:

 ```
 curl -s -c cookies -XPOST -F "user_id=$((RANDOM % 1000))" "http://$1:5000/signin" | w3m -dump -T text/html
 ```

 The client then makes a request to the `/home` page using the cookie it returned, and effectively logs out by deleting it's cookie.
-We also have included a script called `loadgen.sh` which runs `client.sh` every two seconds repeatedly to generate traffic through the bridge.
+We also have included a script called `loadgen.sh` which runs `client.sh` every half a second repeatedly to generate traffic through the bridge.

 ### Bridge

 We have created a container to simulate a connection between the LAN and WAN.
-We have defined this container in a folder called `router`, as it simulates the channel through which all of the traffic must run, but it is really more of a firewall.
-Containernet provides two virtual ethernet connections to the respective switches, so we create a bridge interface to create a virtual cable between them, while allowing an IDS to listen to all the traffic coming and going from the LAN.
+We have defined this container in a folder called `router`, as it simulates the channel through which all of the traffic must run.
+We simply fluish our ip tables and create two bridge interfaces and link them together in a script `entry.sh`:

 ```
 ip addr flush dev $IFIN